 Enjoy an abra ride for just AED 1

 A Dubai trip remains incomplete without taking in the historic Dubai Creek.
 The above-mentioned dhow cruise is one option.
 If you’re looking for a cost-effective alternative, then hop on to a wooden abra which sails you down the heart of Dubai’s historic part for just AED 1.
-It’s a classic experience which you shouldn’t miss in Dubai.
+It’s a classic experience and one of the most unique things to do in Dubai.

 Sip happy hour drinks & cocktails

 Don’t want to hit Dubai’s bars or relish drinks because it’s super expensive?
 Then be prepared to save tons on your favorite drinks with the Happy Hour wherein a licensed Dubai bar, restaurant or night club sells beverages or cocktails at incredibly low rates for a few hours.